-The protection is usually given for a finite term.
+The protection is usually given for a finite term (typically 20 years in the case of patents).

 While the basic social objectives of intellectual property protection are as outlined above, it should also be noted that the exclusive rights given are generally subject to a number of limitations and exceptions, aimed at fine-tuning the balance that has to be found between the legitimate interests of right holders and of users.